dodieboy/Np_class/README.md

 # Ngee Ann CSF Class

 ## Introduction
-All my coding, note, work and textbook from my Ngee Ann Poly class 2019-2020 (CSF) will be shared here.
+All my coding, note, work and textbook from my Ngee Ann Poly class 2019-2020 (Cybersecurity and digital forensics course) will be shared here.
 All the work may not be 100% correct.